Quorum Cyber Case Study

 Critically, Quorum also strengthened its partnership with Microsoft and is now recognised by industry commentators as a leading player in the sector, where its cutting-edge cyber solutions support many well known organisations in enhancing their cyber protection.

 The way that technology impacts on the we live and work has changed rapidly over a relatively short timescale, meaning businesses are having to adapt their products and services to keep up with the changing consumer behaviour.

 Big data breaches suggest that existing protection is inadequate and are being increasingly stretched by the changing security environment and most notably the move to the Cloud and an API (application programming interface) economy as well as significant remote working.
 With APIs allowing various applications to talk to each other, vast amounts of data now being hosted within public clouds, and mobile users accessing networks from a variety of devices, hackers have a bigger target to go after and placing an effective firewall around an entire business is now very challenging.
-In addition to cloud computing Federico comments that “an increase in people working from home, nation-state vs nation-state geopolitics mean that our services are now highly relevant.”
+"An increase in people working from home and the current geopolitical arena, all mean that our services are now highly relevant", says Federico.

 “Cybersecurity is now at the top of the agenda for most Boards, regardless of company size or industry,” he continues.
 “There has been a dramatic increase in cyber attacks that have caused real damage to organisations and nations across the world.
 Where before it might have been perceived as a luxury or a bit of an insurance policy, Boards are now super concerned and cognisant of the risks.”